tobsen666/literate-succotash/README.md

 # literate-succotash
-Simple CI project with a C build
+Simple CI project for a C build